Milestones & Waymarkers

 The Romans laid good metalled roads to move soldiers and supplies quickly across their Empire: they measured distance to aid timing and efficiency, possibly marking every thousandth double-step with a large cylindrical stone.
 117 still survive in the UK.
 The Latin for thousand was ‘mille’ and the distance was 1618 yards; the eventual British standard mile was 1760 yards, although ‘long’ miles also existed into the 19th century.
 After Roman times, roads developed to meet local community needs: in 1555, an Act of Parliament made local parishes (or often townships in the North) responsible for their upkeep and boundary markers became important.
 In 1697, the Justices were ordered to erect guideposts at cross-highways and on the moors.

 At this time, travel by road was slow and difficult.
 The sunken lanes became quagmires in wet weather and occasionally both horses and riders were drowned.
 It took 16 days to cover the 400 miles from London to Edinburgh.
 So Turnpike Trusts were set up, by Acts of Parliament, from 1706 to the 1840s.
-Groups of local worthies raised money to build stretches of road and then charged the users tolls to pay for it – just like the ‘M6 Toll’ today.
-The name ‘turnpike’ comes from the spiked barrier at the Toll Gate or Booth.
+Groups of local business people and landowners raised money to improve or build stretches of road and then charged the users tolls to pay for it – just like the ‘M6 Toll’ today.
+The name ‘turnpike’ comes from the moveable pole barrier originally used by the Toll collector before gates were installed.
 The poor bitterly resented having to pay to use the roads and there were anti-turnpike riots.

 From 1767, mileposts were compulsory on all turnpikes, not only to inform travellers of direction and distances, but to help coaches keep to schedule and for charging for changes of horses at the coaching inns.